postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/managing-environments.md

 ![Readonly environment](https://assets.postman.com/postman-docs/readonly-environment.jpg)

-Viewer access allows collaborators to use variable values in their work, but they can only edit the __initial__ value of a variable if they have edit access to the environment as a whole.
+Viewer access allows collaborators to use variable values in their work, but they can only edit the initial value of a variable if they have edit access to the environment as a whole.

 ### Using an environment in viewer role

-If you have view access to an environment, you will be able to access the value of the variables to use them in your requests, but will not be able to update the __initial__ value, which is shared with your team.
-You can update the __current__ value, but this is not shared with anyone on your team or synced with your Postman account.
+If you have view access to an environment, you will be able to access the value of the variables to use them in your requests, but will not be able to update the __Initial Value__, which is shared with your team.
+You can update the __Current Value__, but this is not shared with anyone on your team or synced with your Postman account.

-If you are using sensitive data like API credentials, it's safer to use the __current__ value of an environment variable for these.
-You will not be able to __persist__ the current values to update the initial values of environment variables without edit access to the environment.
-You can use the __reset__ option to update your local current values with the shared initial value at any time.
+If you are using sensitive data like API credentials, it's safer to use the current value of an environment variable for these.
+You will not be able to __Persist__ the current values to update the initial values of environment variables without edit access to the environment.
+You can use the __Reset__ option to update your local current values with the shared initial value at any time.

 #### Requesting environment access